swiftmanagementag/VXWalkthroughViewController/README.md

 # VXWalkthroughViewController

 VXWalkthroughViewController is a simple way to add an intro to your app.
-Show you users the main features of your app, step by step.
+Show your users the main features of your app, step by step.
 Your onboarding tutorial can include text, images and even simple html.

 ![VXWalkthroughViewController](https://raw.githubusercontent.com/swiftmanagementag/VXWalkthroughViewController/master/screenshot.png)